-UK joins military action in Syria
+Was it right to fire missiles at Syria? - CBBC Newsround

+The UK Prime Minister Theresa May will answer questions in Parliament on Monday about her decision to agree to air strikes against the Syrian government.

-Armed forces from the UK, the US and France have fired missiles to destroy what they say are chemical weapons factories in Syria.
+On Friday night, armed forces from the UK, the US and France fired missiles to destroy what they say are chemical weapons factories in Syria.

+The strikes were in response to a suspected chemical attack in an area called Douma.

-The missions took place overnight and hit places near to the Syrian capital, Damascus, as well as two locations near the city of Homs, according to the US.
+According to the US, they hit places near to the Syrian capital, Damascus, as well as two locations near the city of Homs.

-It's the biggest military attack against Syria's President Bashar al-Assad's government by western powers in Syria's civil war.
+It's the biggest military attack against Syrian President Bashar al-Assad's government by western powers in Syria's civil war.

-President Trump said "The purpose of our actions tonight is to establish a strong deterrent against the production, spread, and use of chemical weapons,"
+Syria has been fighting a civil war for over seven years, during which millions of ordinary people have been affected.

+According to the law, UK prime ministers do not need to ask Parliament before launching military action like this.
+However, they have done this since the 2003 invasion of Iraq.

-The attacks come after claims of a chemical attack in an area called Douma which shocked a lot of people.
+The suspected chemical attack in Douma shocked a lot of people.

+In conflicts, there are rules about what's acceptable - and chemical weapons are never supposed to be used, as they are deemed to be too cruel to use on other people.

+Many think that the chemical attack in Douma was carried out by Syria's President Assad.

 Newsround Guide: What's happening in Douma?